MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ## Phase 2 - Hyperparameter Tuning

 Phase 2 consists of two activities.
-First, independent execution of train.py and then the Hyperdrive run itself.
+First, independent execution of <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/train.py">train.py</a> and then the Hyperdrive run itself.

 Before execution of the Hyperdrive run, 'train.py' would be executed independently in the Bash Git terminal to ensure flawless Hyperdrive execution.
 The diagram below shows the main steps of train.py